And the Light shineth in darkness: and the darkness did not comprehend it. — John 1:5

 The snow was blue, the shadows, slate.

 Below me lay the village streets,

-Clad in shadow's chill embrace.
+Wrapped in winter’s chill embrace.

 The darkness waned, the morning loomed,